-A Design Manager ensures that the integrity of the original design concept is developed and delivered as final plans for construction.
-Design Managers work with a range of technical personnel to ensure design elements are achievable in terms of cost, quality and time parameters.
+Design management ensures that the integrity of the original design concept is developed and delivered as final plans for construction.
+During the design management process, our design Managers work with a range of technical personnel to ensure design elements are achievable in terms of cost, quality and time parameters.

 Once you’ve briefed us on a project, you’ll be matched with a Design Manager from our team, who has been carefully selected based on their expertise, experience and suitability for the project.